-Of course, this is an artificially constrained situation.
-The real issues here with the protocol are in the manner in which it shares a network path with other concurrent sessions as well as the protocol's ability to fill the available network capacity.
-In other words, what would be good to see is a high speed high volume version of TCP that would be able to coexist on a network with all other forms of traffic, and, perhaps more ambitiously, that this high speed form of TCP can share the network fairly with other traffic sessions while at the same time making maximal use of the network.
-But TCP takes way too long in its additive increase mode (congestion avoidance) to recover one half of its original operating speed when operating at high speed across trans-continental sized network paths.
-If we want very high speed TCP to be effective and efficient then we need to look at changes to TCP for high speed operation.
+Of course, this situation is artificially constrained.
+The real concerns here with the protocol are in the manner in which it shares a network path with other concurrent sessions as well as its ability to fill the available network capacity.
+In other words, what would be good to see is a high-speed, high-volume version of TCP that could coexist on a network with all other forms of traffic, and, perhaps more ambitiously, that this high-speed form of TCP could share the network fairly with other traffic sessions while at the same time making maximal use of the network.
+The problem with TCP in its current incarnation is that it takes way too long in its additive increase mode (congestion avoidance) to recover its sustainable operating speed when operating at high speed across transcontinental-size network paths.
+If we want very-high-speed TCP to be effective and efficient, then we need to look at changes to TCP for high-speed operation.

-High Speed TCP
+High-Speed TCP

-There are two basic approaches to high speed TCP: parallelism of existing TCP, or changes to TCP to allow faster acceleration rates in a single TCP stream.
+There are two basic approaches to high-speed TCP: parallelism of existing TCP, or changes to TCP to allow faster acceleration rates in a single TCP stream.

-Using parallel TCP streams as a means of increasing TCP performance is an approach that has been around for some time.
-The original HTTP specification, for example, allowed the use of parallel TCP sessions to download each component of a web page (although HTTP 1.1 reverted to a a sequential download model because the overheads of session startup appeared to exceed the benefits of parallel TCP sessions in this case).
-Another approach to high speed file transfer through parallelism was that of GRID FTP.
-The basic approach is to split up the communications payload into a number of discrete components, and send each of these components simultaneously.
-Each component of the transfer may be between the same two endpoints (such as Grid FTP), or may be spread across multiple endpoints (as with BitTorrent).
+Using parallel TCP streams as a means of increasing TCP performance is an approach that has existed for some time.
+The original HTTP specification, for example, allowed the use of parallel TCP sessions to download each component of a Webpage (although HTTP 1.1 reverted to a sequential download model because the overheads of session startup appeared to exceed the benefits of parallel TCP sessions in this case).
+Another approach to high-speed file transfer through parallelism is that of GRID FTP.
+The basic approach is to split up the communications payload into numerous discrete components, and send each of these components simultaneously.
+Each component of the transfer can be between the same two endpoints (such as GRID FTP), or can be spread across multiple endpoints (as with BitTorrent).

-But for parallel TCP to operate correctly you need to have already assembled all the data (or at a minimum know where all the data components are located).
-Where the data is being generated on the fly (such as observatories, or particle colliders) in massive quantities, there may be no choice but to treat the data set as a serial stream and use a high speed transport protocol to dispatch it.
-In this case the task is to adjust the basic control algorithms for TCP to allow it to operate at high speed, but also to operate 'fairly' on a mixed traffic high speed network.
+But for parallel TCP to operate correctly, we need to have already assembled all the data (or at a minimum know where all the data components are located).
+Where the data is being generated in real time (such as observatories or particle colliders) in massive quantities, there may be no choice but to treat the data set as a serial stream and use a high-speed transport protocol to dispatch it.
+In this case the task is to adjust the basic control algorithms for TCP to allow it to operate at high speed, but also to operate "fairly" on a mixed-traffic high-speed network.